xurde24/Kodex/README.md

 ## Feedback
-Thank you for using NexusTalk!
+Thank you for using Kodex!

 If you have any feedback, please reach out to me at anandshreyansh24@gmail.com

+s